History of Kevin Hassett in Timeline

 Kevin Hassett

-Kevin Hassett is an American economist currently serving as the director of the National Economic Council since 2025.
-Previously, he held the position of senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.
-His career reflects a focus on economic policy and advising government officials on financial matters.
+Kevin Hassett is an American economist serving as the director of the National Economic Council since 2025.
+Previously, he was the senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.
+His career has focused on economic policy, advising governmental bodies on matters relating to the economy.

 March 20, 1962: Kevin Hassett Born

 On March 20, 1962, Kevin Allen Hassett was born.
-He is an American economist.
+He later became an American economist and chairman of the Council of Economic Advisers.

 Others born on this day/year